CRBT-Team/Purplet/CONTRIBUTING.md

   - `./src/discord-api-types` re-exports the current api version of `discord-api-types` that we use.
 - `sites` contains our websites, currently just `purplet.js.org`.
 - `sites/purplet.js.org/docs` contains Purplet's documentation.

+## Developer Tools

+For Developers:

+- `pnpm i` to install all workspace dependencies
+- `pnpm dev` to start development mode for all packages and the documentation (port 3000)
+- TODO: `pnpm global` install `purplet` and `create-purplet` globally for yourself.
+You can use them without further configuration in any other project.
+- `pnpm changeset` to create a changeset
+- `pnpm build` to build all packages
+- `pnpm format` to run prettier across the entire monorepo
+- `pnpm lint` to run eslint across the entire monorepo

+For Maintainers:

+- `pnpm bump` to apply changesets and bump packages
+- `pnpm pub` to publish all packages